Open Protocol · Apache 2.0

 Donedosync-node — Node.js implementation

-In progressDistributed state — multi-hub
+In progressDistributed state replication

 PlannedBLE transport adapter